-FSDeveloper is by all means the most friendly and competent place and community to be if you want to dive into the mysterious undergrounds of the Flight Simulator.
+FSDeveloper is by far the most friendly and competent place and community if you want to dive into the mysterious undergrounds of Flight Simulator.

-Coming as a complete newbie you are friendly treated and find tremendous amounts of help.
-The wise guys who first shed some light on what's going on below the hood of FS 2000 are still there.
+If you come here as a complete newbie, you will be treated very friendly and you will find a lot of help.
+The wise guys who were the first to shed some light on what's going on under the hood of FS 2000 are still around.
 Click on the logo below to visit FSDeveloper.

-Arno Gerretsen, who is running the FSDeveloper site, has published some extraordinary and unique tools there.
-All have a dedicated support forum.
-Click on the images to open the Wiki tutorial for each program.
+Arno Gerretsen, who runs the FSDeveloper site, has published some extraordinary and unique tools there.
+All of them have their own support forum.
+Click on the images to open the wiki tutorial for each program.

 ModelConverterX - FS9/FSX

-ModelConverterX converts model files from various sources and programs.
+ModelConverterX converts model files from different sources and programs.
 Objects designed for Scasm (API, SCM and SCA) can be imported as well as certain FS9 and FSX objects.
-A good reason to convert old objects is to gain better performance.
+A good reason to convert old objects is to get better performance.
 In some tests the conversion of 30 API objects to the FSX MDL format resulted in an improved frame rate of about 10 frames.

-ModelConverterX also supports the conversion of animated objects and has unique features like pseudo-automated LOD creation.
+ModelConverterX also supports the conversion of animated objects and has unique features like pseudo automatic LOD creation.
 It is still under heavy development.

-In flight simulator a library is a file (BGL) containing scenery objects.
-You can refer to the objects in such a library and place them into the scenery.
-There are some advantages to use objects from a library instead of working with mdl files.
-For example the simulator has to load an object from a library only once; even it is placed several times.
+In Flight Simulator, a library is a file (BGL) that contains scenery objects.
+You can reference the objects in such a library and place them in the scenery.
+There are some advantages to using objects from a library instead of working with mdl files.
+For example, the simulator only needs to load an object from a library once, even if it is placed multiple times.

-Through ActiGate you can access flight simulator variables that are normally not available and provide this information to your scenery.
+With ActiGate you can access Flight Simulator variables that are normally not available and provide this information to your scenery.
 The module reads this information from the FS memory via FSUIPC.
 Your scenery can then check these variables to perform special actions.
 Variables available through the module are for example: